 |Active Ingredient||Trade Name*||Product type||Efficacy against M. incognita||Efficacy against M. enterolobii|

 |chloropicrin||Pic +||Fumigant||Fair to Good||Poor to Fair|

 |fluensulfone||Nimitz||Non-fumigant||Fair to Good||Poor to Fair|

 |oxamyl||Vydate||Non-fumigant||Fair to Good||Poor to Fair|

 * Many products are available for a given active ingredient, and efficacy may vary by formulation.

 - The NCSU Plant Disease and Insect Clinic provides diagnostics and control recommendations

 - The NC State Extension Plant Pathology portal provides information on crop disease management

 - APS resource for Root Knot Nematode has more detailed information about root knot nematodes

-- The Tobacco Production Guide has descriptions of diseases and controls, updated annually
+- The Flue-Cured Tobacco Guide has descriptions of diseases and controls, updated annually

 This factsheet was prepared by the NCSU Field Crops and Tobacco Pathology Lab in 2017.